bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

   -v|--verbose                        Show verbose output -p|--project <PROJECT>              Path to project.
 Defaults to searching the current directory.
   -c|--configuration <CONFIGURATION>  The project configuration to use.
 Defaults to 'Debug'.
-  --id                                The user secret ID to use.
+  --id                                The user secrets ID to use.

 Commands:
   clear   Deletes all the application secrets